 How do you make churros step by step?

-Making your own churros recipe is a lot easier than you think and your kids will have a lot of fun with this recipe.
+Making your own churros recipe is easy and your kids will have a lot of fun with this recipe.
 (Just be sure you take care of the piping into the hot oil part!)